-As a vocational degree, dentistry offers the opportunity to develop the specialist knowledge, technical skills and qualities required to become a dentist
+Dentistry is a vocational degree which gives you the specialist knowledge, technical skills and qualities needed to become a dentist

 Jobs directly related to your degree include: